designstem/projects/dyes/index.md

 It is time for us to make an effort to help the Earth.

-**The MAIN TASK is to develop a handy, easy-to-make product**, which is
+**The main task is to develop a handy, easy-to-make product**, which is

 1. solving a problem
 2. made of recycled textile/cloth item